fico-ita/template_python/docs/index.md

 # Bem-vindo ao FICO

-Nesta página, apresentaremos a documentação do pacote Pipeline para captura, pré-processamento e indexação de metadados (CPI).
+On this page, we will present the documentation for the Pipeline package designed for metadata capture, preprocessing, and indexing.

-Este projeto faz parte do grupo de interesse em Finanças Computacionais e Investimentos Sistemáticos multidisciplinar, atuando dentro do Instituto Tecnológico de Aeronáutica ([FICO-ITA](https://fico-ita.github.io/fico/)).
+This project is part of the multidisciplinary Computational Finance and Systematic Investments interest group, operating within the Instituto Tecnológico de Aeronáutica  ([FICO-ITA](https://fico-ita.github.io/fico/)).

 ## Organização da documentação